Loyalty? Not in the mortgage business. That is, if you actually want to save money on your home loan.

 We’re starting to see more of them, though most lenders remain fairly cautious with the mortgage crisis still a not-too-distant memory, despite taking place a decade ago.

 And some of the so-called fintech disruptors like SoFi Mortgage are actually providing unique offerings like a 5/1 ARM with an interest-only option and jumbo loans as high as $3 million with just 10% down.

 Be Careful Not to Pay More for the Same Exact Mortgage

 - While it’s important to use a mortgage lender you can trust

-- It doesn’t really matter what “brand” the mortgage it is
+- It doesn’t really matter what “brand” the mortgage it is after it funds

 Those exceptions aside, many of us have very similar mortgages that are only unique in terms of where they originated from.

 As noted, most of today’s mortgages are conforming loans, meaning they meet the guidelines of Fannie and Freddie.
 Or they’re simply backed by the government via the FHA, VA, or USDA.

 And just about all of them are 30-year fixed-rate loans that function exactly the same.

 That’s why you have to ask yourself – if the company isn’t offering anything different, why pay more?